top of page

 To support the treatment process, a COPE Therapist Guide and a COPE Patient Workbook are available to guide you and your patients step-by-step through the treatment.
 The COPE manuals can be purchased from Amazon.com or Oxford University Press.

-COPE was designated as a first-line treatment in the 2025 APA Clinical Practice Guideline (CPG) for the Treatment of PTSD.
+COPE was designated as a first-line treatment for co-occurring PTSD and SUD in the 2025 APA Clinical Practice Guideline (CPG) for the Treatment of PTSD.

 Click here to learn more about how to get trained in COPE.